 Speeding up the process –

 Needle felting is very time consuming, and any way of speeding up the process is much appreciated.
 We raise sheep here at Bear Creek and we have some sheep that aren’t as tidy as the others.
 Their wool is full of hay or not as high quality and not favorable for felting.
 I use this wool to make the bases for my sculptures.
 We take this wool and run it through a picker. (a tool that pulls the fiber apart) I ball up the wool and put it in nylon stockings tying knots after each ball.
-I through them in the washing machine with some soap.
+I throw them in the washing machine with some soap.
 I wash them in hot water a couple times and in the end I cut them out of the nylons and have nice solidly felted balls.
 While wet they can be shaped into ovals or flattened to be bases for your felting projects.
 This may seem like a lot of work but it saves money and time in the end.
-I will be posting a more detailed video of how this is all done as well as how to use them in your sculptures in the Needle Felting Academy.
+I share a more detailed video of how this is all done as well as how to use them in your sculptures in the Needle Felting Academy.

 If you are looking for a project for just starting out in needle felting or even if you are an experienced needle felter you will want to check out my needle felting kits.
 The kits contain everything you need to complete a project complete with wool from my flock of sheep.
 The kits are designed by myself for beginner and advanced needle felting.
 They showcase the many techniques I have learned over the years.
 My Needle Felting Academy offers unlimited access to all my video courses as well as advanced needle felters.
 The Academy offers a more personal experience where you can visit with me and others in the community plus much more.